 What exactly was an adequate level?
 That is really going to depend on so many different factors, including the type of business and whether other similar crimes had occurred there in the past.
 These factors go directly to the question of foreseeability.
 Plaintiffs have to be able to show the property owner could have reasonably foreseen the risk of a third-party attack, and yet failed to do anything to protect guests or residents from it.

-Of course, trying to prove that a property owner knew or should have known about the potential for third-party crime can be a major legal hurdle.
+Of course, trying to prove that a property owner knew or should have known about the potential for third-party crime can be a major legal hurdle for a negligent security attorney in the Fort Lauderdale area.
 These kinds of challenging cases should only be entrusted to an experienced injury attorney.Liability for Crimes Committed by Third Persons

 Generally, a business or person doesn’t have a legal duty to control the conduct of someone else.
 Courts in Florida are generally reticent to impose liability on one person for the acts of another.
 Exceptions arise when there is a duty to protect an unknown plaintiff from the conduct of a third party that could arise if defendant is in actual or constructive control of either the instrumentality of the harm or the premises on which the tort is committed or the person who committed the tort.